gacetta/notes/jsClosures.md

 ---
 we can use closures to make programs more efficiant.
 Rather than run heavy duty, time consuming memory heavy operations repeatedly, we can run them once and access the results via closure.

+---
+## encapsulations
+---
+encapsulation allows us to keep certain data private and inaccessible from the outside.
+Data is stored in the closure and only accessible by the returned functions that need that data.